 There are two justice systems in South Carolina: the criminal justice system, and the civil justice system.
 The criminal justice system is the one that tries the predator for his or her crimes.
 A conviction can lead to jail time and restitution.

 The civil justice system, however, allows victims to seek damages for their injuries.
 While a criminal conviction may help your civil claim, it is not necessary.
-The attorneys at McGowan, Hood & Felder, LLC can help pursue a civil suit against the abuser for compensatory damages, including:
+The attorneys at McGowan, Hood, Felder & Phillips, LLC can help pursue a civil suit against the abuser for compensatory damages, including:

 - Medical expenses